Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ```

 ### Logging
-All logs now include timestamps with timezone offset using the format:
+All logs include timestamps with timezone offset using the format:
 `YYYY-MM-DD HH:MM:SS±ZZZZ | LEVEL | module | message`.

 You can control verbosity via `LOG_LEVEL` (default `INFO`).